 We observe the opposite behavior with triggers in the top-left corner (see~\autoref{fig:moving_top_left}).
 We investigate the data samples and conclude that images are usually centered; thus, the main action of the image is also in the middle of the image.
-In the case of DVS128 Gesture or CIFAR10-DVS, the action is also contained in some corners of the image.
+For DVS128-Gesture or CIFAR10-DVS, the action is also contained in the corners of the image.
 From here, we can intuitively explain that injecting the trigger in an active or inactive area of the image could enable or disable the backdoor effect.
 We investigate the backdoor effect when placing the trigger in the most and least active areas in~\autoref{sec:smart}.
-Lastly, by placing the triggers in the middle (see~\autoref{fig:moving_middle}), we observe that the DVS128 Gesture dataset achieves 100\% \acp{ASR} when polarity is 1 or 2.
+Lastly, by placing the triggers in the middle (see~\autoref{fig:moving_middle}), we observe that the DVS128-Gesture dataset achieves 100\% \acp{ASR} when polarity is 1 or 2.
 These results also suggest that the trigger's polarity strongly affects the backdoor's performance.
-Furthermore, depending on where the trigger is placed, a given polarity could have a different effect, as observed with polarity 2 in~\autoref{fig:moving_middle} and~\autoref{fig:moving_bottom_right} for the DVS128 Gesture dataset. \autoref{sec:smart} investigates this effect in more detail.
+Furthermore, depending on where the trigger is placed, a given polarity could have a different effect, as observed with polarity 2 in~\autoref{fig:moving_middle} and~\autoref{fig:moving_bottom_right} for the DVS128-Gesture. \autoref{sec:smart} investigates this effect in more detail.

-Regarding the clean accuracy degradation, we notice a slight degradation in most cases concerning the clean accuracy baseline and an improvement in the clean accuracy in some other settings.
-See~\autoref{fig:moving_bottom_right_degradation},~\autoref{fig:moving_middle_degradation}, and~\autoref{fig:moving_top_left_degradation}, for the results of the clean accuracy degradation of bottom-right, middle, and bottom-right placed triggers.
-N-MNIST does not show any degradation, while DVS128 Gesture and CIFAR10-DVS are more prone to degrade the main task up to 7\%, contrary to static triggers, which may degrade the clean accuracy up to 10\%.
+Regarding the clean accuracy degradation, we notice a slight degradation in most cases concerning the clean accuracy baseline and even improving the accuracy of the main task in some settings.
+See~\autoref{fig:moving_bottom_right_degradation},~\autoref{fig:moving_middle_degradation}, and~\autoref{fig:moving_top_left_degradation} for the results of the clean accuracy degradation of top-left, middle, and bottom-right placed triggers.
+N-MNIST does not show any degradation, while DVS128-Gesture and CIFAR10-DVS are more prone to degrade the main task up to 7\%, contrary to static triggers, which may degrade the clean accuracy up to 10\%.
 We believe this happens as those datasets are more complex, and adding backdoors makes the main task more challenging.